 I then remembered I had watched a Youtube video by Brogan Tate where she attempted to walk 15,000 steps a day for a whole week.
 I found it pretty interesting and it got me to thinking “could I do this but even more?”.

 Now normally on a typical work day I will get anywhere between “10,000-13,000” steps.
 Therefore, I knew if I was going to do a walking challenge then it would have to be a bigger target.
 That is where the 20,000 steps came in, and I decided that this was what I wanted to do and instead of just doing it for a week I wanted to do it for the whole of October.
+I mean if you are going to challenge yourself why not go all out?

 20,000 daily steps challenge October 2020!

-Yes I did decided to do some preparation because 20,000 steps would be a massive challenge.
+Yes I did decide to do some preparation because 20,000 steps would be a massive challenge.
 Therefore, I made some decisions in regarding what I would do if I was home for the day, what I would do when it’s a work day etc.

 I knew it was going to be a struggle on some days, and that there would be times where I can’t be bothered.
 But I was hoping that would happen because I know that having that challenge there should be the kick up the butt to get me moving.